James Lawton Collins Jr.: Post-war

 After the war, Collins served on the G-2 staff of U.S. Forces in the European Theater until 15 May 1947.
 He returned to the United States, where he attended the Naval War College in Newport, Rhode Island.
 He was an instructor at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, from 2 June 1948 to 20 July 1949, and was promoted to colonel in the Field Artillery on 1 July 1948.
 On 27 June 1949, he entered the University of Virginia, where he earned a master's degree in international relations.

 Collins served with the Military Assistance Advisory Group in London from February 1951 to December 1952, and at SHAPE from 1953 to 1954.
 He attended the Armed Forces Staff College from 1954 to 1955.
 He was on the staff in the Office of the Deputy Chief of Staff of the United States Army for Logistics, and then in the Office of the Chief of Staff from 1955 to 1958.
 Fluent in French, Italian, German and Spanish, he commanded the Army Language School in Monterey, California, and from 1959 to 1962 was the first director of the Defense Language Institute in Washington, D.C.
-He served for two years in Vietnam as special assistant to General William Westmoreland, spent three years in Washington, D.C., as Deputy Assistant Chief of Staff for Intelligence, and three years in West Germany as commander of the V Corps Artillery.
+He served for two years in South Vietnam as special assistant to General William Westmoreland, spent three years in Washington, D.C., as Deputy Assistant Chief of Staff for Intelligence, and three years in West Germany as commander of the V Corps Artillery.
 For his post-war services, he was awarded the Distinguished Service Medal with two oak leaf clusters and another Legion of Merit.
 The citation for the medal reads: